The 15 Best Pizzas In Brisbane

 Location: 24 Logan Rd, Woolloongabba, QLD 4102 Ph: 0466 569 651

-These pizzas are beyond hearty.
-You will feel warmed for days once you’ve sampled their incredibly thick pizza smothered in copious amount of smooth, soft cheese.
+At this fun, tram-inspired venue, the Pizzas are beyond hearty.
+You will feel warmed for days once you’ve sampled their incredibly thick pies, smothered in copious amount of smooth, soft Cheese.

-These pizzas are baked in a deep pan which gives them with an additional crunchy, cheesy crust.
+These Pizzas are baked in a deep pan which gives them with an additional crunchy, Cheesy Crust.
 Whilst these deep bases may be more Americano than Italiano, you will be more than satisfied with the deeply delicious taste.
+Don’t believe us?
+Then give The Johnny Cash a whirl.
+Topped with SAlami, Bacon, Onion, Parmesan, Jalapeno and a Spiced Aioli, its ace with a cold Beer.

 Searching for somewhere new to try for brekkie?
 Try these Breakfast Joints in Brisbane.